Leigha Simonton: Career

+From 2005 to 2022, she served as an Assistant United States Attorney in the United States Attorney's Office for the Northern District of Texas.
+During her almost 18 years in this role, she served in several leadership roles within the office, including Appellate Chief and Deputy Appellate Chief.
+As an appellate prosecutor, she primarily defended convictions and sentences against defendants' appeals in the U.S. Court of Appeals for the Fifth Circuit.
+She presented oral argument more than 20 times and acted as sole counsel in almost 400 criminal appeals.
+She also prosecuted cases at the trial-court level and provided extensive appellate advisory support to numerous trial teams throughout the district.

+In 2014, Simonton won the Director's Award from the Department of Justice's Executive Office for U.S. Attorneys for her multi-year trial and appellate work on the Dallas City Hall corruption case involving former Mayor Pro Tem Don Hill, his wife Sheila Farrington, former City Plan & Zoning Commissioner D'Angelo Lee, and several other defendants.
+Later, she led her office in overturning a three-judge panel decision in the Fifth Circuit Court of Appeals that had suppressed key evidence in a child exploitation case.
+After successfully petitioning for the full Court of Appeals to review the three-judge decision, the full Court disagreed with the three-judge ruling and allowed the government use of that evidence.

-U.S. attorney for the Northern District of Texas
+U.S. Attorney for the Northern District of Texas

-On October 14, 2022, President Joe Biden announced his intent to nominate Simonton to be the United States attorney for the Northern District of Texas.
+On October 14, 2022, President Joe Biden announced his intent to nominate Simonton to be the United States Attorney for the Northern District of Texas.
 On November 14, 2022, her nomination was sent to the United States Senate.
 Simonton was recommended to the post by Senators John Cornyn and Ted Cruz.
 On November 17, 2022, her nomination was reported out of committee by a voice vote.
 On December 6, 2022, her nomination was confirmed in the Senate by voice vote.
-She was sworn in by District Judge Barbara M. Lynn on December 10, 2022.
+She was sworn in by District Judge Barbara M.G.
+Lynn on December 10, 2022.